ToCodeABluejay/dotfiles/README.md

-# dotfiles-macos
+# dotfiles
-My dotfiles for mac OS...eerrrr....at least, the relevant ones anyways....🙄
+My dotfiles for mac OS and Linux...eerrrr....at least, the relevant ones anyways....🙄